Course Introduction to Programming

 Rahilly Machado

-1. Do three if's: one asking if the average is greater than or equal to , another asking if it is less than and another asking if it is less than and greater than or equal to .
+1. Use three ifs: one checking if the grade is greater than or equal to , another checking if it is less than , and a third checking if it is less than and greater than or equal to .

 if( x >= 7 ){ // checks if x is greater than or equal to 7